FOR THE SELF-EMPLOYED

 Paying into a pension could save company tax

-Many solo director/company owners, without employees, who apply for pension scheme exemption could be missing out on an extremely valuable benefit.
-That is getting your company to pay into a pension scheme for you.
+But many solo directors or company owners who apply for pension scheme exemption could miss out on a key benefit: getting your company to pay into a pension scheme for you.
+This benefit could, potentially, be very valuable indeed.

 How it works: a case study for a higher-rate taxpayer

-Ali is a director of his own company that has no other employees and he pays tax at the higher rate.
-He has also applied for an exemption from setting up a pension scheme as his income is sporadic and he doesn’t want to have to commit to paying a fixed sum.
+Ali is a director of his own company that has no other employees.
+He pays tax at the higher rate of 40 percent.
+Ali has applied for an exemption from setting up a pension scheme as his income is sporadic and he doesn’t want to have to commit to paying regular fixed sums.

 Company pension payments are not limited by salary

-Using your limited company to pay into your pension means there’s no ‘salary threshold’ limitation.
+Using your company to pay into your pension means there’s no ‘salary threshold’ limitation.
 If you’re paying into your pension fund yourself, you can’t pay in more than you’ve earned in salary, and dividends don’t count as salary.
-So if you earn £20,000 a year you can only contribute a maximum of £20,000 to your pension.
-But company contributions are only limited to the annual pensions savings allowance.
-Which for the tax year 2020/21 is £40,000, according to the government’s website.
+So if you earn £35,000 a year you can only contribute a maximum of £35,000 to your pension.
+In contrast, company contributions can take full advantage of the annual pensions savings allowance offered by HMRC, which, for the 2024/25 tax year, is £60,000 (6).

-Pension payments by your company are allowable business expenses – your company doesn’t pay corporation tax on them, nor employers’ national insurance, and you don’t have any income tax liability.
-This is provided the pension contributions by your company are ‘reasonable’.
-They can’t exceed the company’s annual profits, for example, and if you have employees there need to be similar contributions paid to others in the company doing similar work.
+Pension payments by your company are an allowable business expense.
+So your company doesn’t pay corporation tax or employers’ national insurance on them, and you don’t have any income tax liability.
+But HMRC must consider these company pension contributions to be ‘reasonable’.
+For example, they can’t exceed the company’s annual profits and, if you have employees, then similar contributions should be paid to others in the company doing similar work.

 Important information